dalaboompa/cs4nl-final-project/README.md

 # Emotion Recognition with r/mcmaster Subreddit posts/comments

 ## Disclaimer on Sensitive Content
+> [!WARNING]
-*This dataset contains user-generated content from Reddit.
+> This dataset contains user-generated content from Reddit.
 Some instances may include strong language, offensive remarks, or discussions of sensitive topics such as discrimination or violence.
 Annotators should be careful of potential emotional impact while working with the data.
-If you feel uncomfortable, please take necessary breaks and seek support if needed.*
+If you feel uncomfortable, please take necessary breaks and seek support if needed.

 ## Dataset Overview
 This dataset consists of posts and comments collected from the r/mcmaster subreddit.
 The data is intended for emotion classification and annotation based on the semantic and emotional content of the text.
 The goal of this project is to categorize each data point into predefined emotion labels: Anger, Disgust, Fear, Happiness, Sadness, Surprise, or Ambiguous.